Detroit pension deal approved by one retirement system

 (Reuters) - The board of Detroit’s General Retirement System on Wednesday approved economic terms of a settlement with the city that include cuts to pension benefits, putting in place another key component of Detroit’s effort to exit bankruptcy by October.

-The city also has reached a tentative pact with the city’s other pension fund, the Detroit Police and Fire Retirement System, whose board is expected to vote later this week.
+The city also has a tentative pact with its other pension fund, the Detroit Police and Fire Retirement System, whose board is expected to vote later this week.
 Together, the two pension funds represent some 23,000 active members and retirees.

-The settlements were incorporated into a new draft of the city’s bankruptcy plan, filed with the federal bankruptcy court late Wednesday, hours before U.S. Bankruptcy Judge Steven Rhodes was scheduled to hear objections to the proposed restructuring.

-The amended plan of adjustment for Detroit’s $18 billion in debt incorporates new figures from a series of settlements Detroit emergency manager Kevyn Orr has reached with creditors in recent days.

 “It is our responsibility to bring to our members and retirees the best possible deal with the best possible outcome for their consideration,” Tina Bassett, the system’s spokeswoman, said in the statement.